 - Offer readers something of value in return for their email addresses.
 Once people are on your email list you can promote your new content to them via email marketing.
 Depending on which email auto responder service you use, you may be able to do this for free until you reach a certain number of subscribers, after which you will need to pay for the subscription.

 - Create paid advertisements on Google, Facebook or YouTube, to advertise your website.

-You now know how to flow traffic to your website you must make sure you have created opportunities to generate income consistently which means you’re ready to move on to Step #4 – How to Earn Money From Your Website
+Once targeted traffic is flowing to your website you must ensure you have created opportunities to generate income consistently which is what I’ll cover in Step #4 – How to Earn Money From Your Website

 If you want to blog for a living